pizzaandcoffee/Geekbot.php/Docs/Setup.md

 ## 1. Getting the Source

-You can get the source code by either cloning this repository
+You can get the source code by cloning this repository

 ```bash
 git clone https://github.com/runebaas/Geekbot
 ```

-or downloading the latest stable release (see tags)

 ## 2. Filling out the .env file